BA + MA Program in Political Science

 - Submission of GRE scores to the School of Public and International Affairs

 - Completion of the Graduate School on-line application form including the Statement of Purpose

 Requirements of the MA program

-Students in the BA + MA program must meet all the departmental requirements to earn the Master's degree including 30 credits of graduate work.
-See the department's MA requirements page for details.
+Students in the BA + MA program must meet all the program requirements to earn the Master's degree including 30 credits of graduate work.
+See the programs's MA requirements page for details.